 Music is an integral part of Catholic celebrations.
 It can allow people to experience a deeper understanding of the Catholic faith.
-New in 2018, this ensemble of singers and instrumentalists will lead the College community in music for our Whole School Masses and other Liturgical celebrations.
-The Liturgical Ensemble will rehearse one lunchtime per week, alternating between vocalists / instrumentalists as needed
+This ensemble of singers and instrumentalists will lead the College community in music for our Whole School Masses and other Liturgical celebrations.
+The Liturgical Ensemble rehearses as needed leading up to events.

-SAXOPHONE QUARTET
+SAXOPHONE ENSEMBLE

 This is an ensemble for intermediate level saxophone players with an emphasis on musical accuracy and ensemble work whilst playing more difficult repertoire.
 Genres played are classical, modern and jazz.
-They rehearse one lunch time or before school time per week.
+They rehearse before school once a week.